nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 **If the updaters are not adjusted, they will continue to contact the old domain, which could lead to your public IP address getting leaked to whoever has the ownership of the domain starting from 2024.**

-There are 2 ways of adjusting the updaters:
+There are two ways of adjusting the updaters:

 1. Using the Legacinator tool to automatically update them.
 Quick and easy!
 2. Manually adjusting the configuration file for each updater

-### Automatic method: Legacinator
+### Automatic method: using Legacinator

 1. Download and execute the latest version of the [Legacinator tool](https://github.com/nefarius/Legacinator/releases)
 2. Look for the "Outdated XXXXXXX Updater Configuration found" option